How to write thank you letters for a donation

 If your organization struggles to raise cash donations, there’s another easy way to make your money go further – by reducing your expenses.
 No, we don’t mean cutting back on essential things you need to support your program, we mean seeking in-kind donations of goods and services, so you don’t have to pay for them!

 In this article, we’ll explain more on what is an in kind donation, who can accept in kind donations and the pros and cons.
-We’ll also cover how to report and record in kind donations in your accounts.
+We’ll also cover how to report and record in kind donations in your accounts, and how to locate the best opportunities for in-kind support.

 A kids’ sports charity that runs sports clinics for disadvantaged youth will no doubt spend a lot of money purchasing sporting goods and equipment.
 In fact, it could be their biggest expense.
 However, seeking those goods as in kind donations - whether it’s from local shops, the community or large retailers - would save them a lot of money that could then be spent on increasing their impact.
 These non-cash gifts are considered in kind donations.